A comparative tour through the simulation algorithms for max-stable processes: A survey of simulation approaches

-While the condition $\EE\{V(\bm{x})\} = 1$ for all $\bm{x} \in K$ ensures that the resulting max-stable process $Z$ possesses unit Fr\'echet margins, it does not uniquely determine the law of the spectral process $V$.
+It is important to note that the law of the max-stable process $Z$ in \eqref{eq:spec-repr} does not uniquely determine the law of the spectral process $V$.
 Instead, a different spectral process $V'$ in \eqref{eq:spec-repr} may result in the same max-stable process $Z$.
+More precisely, two spectral processes $V$ and $V'$ generate the same max-stable process (in distribution) if and only if

-This is important to note, since this choice can have a major effect on the accuracy and efficiency of a certain simulation algorithm.
-As a starting point we assume that a max-stable process $Z$ is given by a specific choice of the spectral process $V$ despite the fact that there may be other more convenient spectral processes $V'$ for $Z$.
+for all $n \in \NN$, $a_k > 0$ ($k=1,\dots,n$), $\{{\bm x}_1,\dots,{\bm x}_n\} \subset K$ \citep{dH78}.
+We will call the processes $V$ and $V'$ \emph{equivalent spectral processes} in this case.
+For instance, multiplying $V$ with a positive random variable with unit expectation and independent of $V$ yields the same max-stable process $Z$.
+In practice, the choice of spectral process $V$ can have a major effect on the accuracy and efficiency of a certain simulation algorithm.
+As a starting point, however, we assume that a max-stable process $Z$ is given by a specific choice of the spectral process $V$ despite the fact that there may be other more convenient equivalent spectral processes $V'$ for $Z$.